Ten Plagues of Egypt: When Completeness Became Judgment

 The Israelites had to trust that the blood would be enough.
 They had to stay inside while the wailing began across Egypt.
 They had to believe that the mark on their doorpost was sufficient—not because they understood the mechanism, but because God said it would work.
 That is faith.
 Not certainty.
 Not full comprehension.
 But trust in God’s provision when judgment is at the door.

-The phrase “God hardened Pharaoh’s heart” has troubled readers for millennia.
-If God hardened his heart, how can Pharaoh be held responsible?
-Is that not divine manipulation?
+The phrase “God hardened Pharaoh’s heart” has troubled readers for centuries.
+If God hardened Pharaoh’s heart, how could Pharaoh be responsible for his actions?

 The Passover Points to Christ